Padangbai

 Due to its location this reef is exposed to currents caused by tidal movement.

-May until September, the water temperature is cooler and Wobbegongs can be seen.
+During the dry season, May until September, the water temperature is cooler and Wobbegongs can be seen.

 Ferry channel - [4]

-The site starts just outside the green beacon which marks the East side of the narrow channel.
-A steep slope to about 15 metres deep where there are horizontal crevices which provide shelter for Lobster and sometimes sleeping White tip reef Sharks.
+A steep slope to about 15 metres deep where there are horizontal crevices which provide shelter for Lobster and sometimes sleeping

-A few metres deeper are some bommies with a cleaning station frequently visited by giant Moray Eels.
+A few metres deeper are some bommies with a cleaning station frequently visited by giant Moray eels.

 A great site for Nudibranchs, and encounters with Turtles might happen in the shallower parts at the end of the dive.